First call resolution definition First call resolution definition

 It is important to work with someone who can help your customers have a memorable journey with you, which is essential in achieving customer loyalty.
 After all, customer loyalty is the foundation of brand recognition and credibility in the market.

 Outsourcing helps you work with professionals who are well-versed with the right skills and experience to implement customer service strategies that work.

-SOPs are sometimes required for compliance with the industry regulations while some institutions suggest them as a company’s best practice.
+SOPs are sometimes required to comply with the industry regulations while some institutions suggest them as a company’s best practice.
 This is mostly used to maintain safety and efficiency in different departments such as production, sales and marketing, customer support, finance, and legal.
-Standard Operating Procedure template
+Standard operating procedure template

 SOPs in BPO companies have different standards.
 Their SOPs need to include compliance with administrative policies, metrics on performance management, and training and coaching sessions.